 The Dream of Sowing Seeds of Excellence

-Celebrating almost 25 years of successful graduates, the University Transition Program serves as a lighthouse for gifted education in BC, welcoming visitors from over the world as part of service to professionals, parents, and community such as 2009 World Council for Gifted and Talented Children, international education partnerships, and various professional education associations.
+Celebrating almost 27 years of successful graduates, the University Transition Program serves as a lighthouse for exemplary cohort education in BC, welcoming visitors from over the world as part of service to professionals, parents, and community such as 2021 World Conference for Best Educational Practices, international education partnerships, and various professional education associations.
 The two year lived intensity of the conceptually advanced liberal arts curriculum and cohort culture attracts inquiries from all over the world.
 Annual applications from students typically age 13 involve comprehensive reviews of 250+ learner profiles with invitations to approximately twenty students each year to join the gender-balanced cohort of young scholars.
 All applicants benefit from the identification of strengths and potential through the review process that is rigorous, unbiased, and comprehensive using a variety of sources of data.
 Diverse advanced learning experiences from orientation through to graduation support social-emotional awareness and wellness while engaging students in a strong work ethic and high standards of scholarship and research within a close-knit community of students, parents, teachers, and alumni.

 Over the course of two years, Transition students meet requirements for the BC Dogwood certificate and explore UBC Faculties through a variety of senior secondary and university level coursework, competitions, field trips, camps and International Global Citizenship Tours.
 Students typically achieve early university entrance and commence full time studies at UBC at age 14 or 15.